 I.117.
-A TNC's direct investments abroad would normally recorded in its accounting books on an equity basis, and would include its share of the undistributed earnings of the investment enterprises direct (foreign affiliates).
-Under the equity method of accounting, the proportionateshare of the earnings or losses of the direct investment enterprise is recognized by the direct investor in the quarter or year.
+A TNC's direct investments abroad would normally be recorded in its accounting books on an equity basis, and would include its share of the undistributed earnings of the direct investment enterprises Under the (foreign affiliates). equity method of accounting, the proportionateshareoftheearnings or losses of the direct investment enterprise is recognized by the direct investor in the quarter or year.
 Normally, separate accounts would be used for ordinary and extraordinary earnings or losses.
 On the balance sheet of the direct investor, the investment account will increase in proportion to the share of the earnings and decrease in proportion to the share of the losses and the distribution of dividends.